 For Job Creators of All Sizes:

 While Congress can provide reforms that allow taxpayers to keep more of their paychecks, it is also important to make sure that we unleash the private sector’s ability to create jobs and make the investments that increase productivity and wages.
 That is why the Tax Cuts and Jobs Act ensures much needed tax relief goes to job creators as well.
-In order to reduce the burdens on businesses of all sizes, this bill allows businesses to immediately write off the cost of new equipment and investments for at least five years, and levels the playing field for American companies and workers by reducing the corporate tax rate to 21 percent – down from 35 percent, which is the highest in the industrialized world.
+In order to reduce the burdens on businesses of all sizes, this bill allows businesses to immediately write off the cost of new equipment and investments for at least five years, and levels the playing field for American companies and workers by reducing the corporate tax rate to 21 percent – down from 35 percent, which was the highest in the industrialized world.
 This significant reduction will give a much-needed lift to the economy, create jobs, promote competitiveness, and put an end to the perverse incentive that companies had to offshore jobs and keep profits overseas.

 In Wisconsin, approximately 9 out of 10 businesses file their taxes as individuals.
 These small businesses, known as "sub-chapter S corporations," limited liability corporations (LLCs) and partnerships employ more than half of all private sector workers.
 Today, two-thirds of net new jobs in America are created by these small businesses.
 To support these small and family-owned businesses – the backbone of America’s economy – this bill offers a 20% tax deduction that applies to the first $315,000 of joint income earned.
 For business owners with income above this level, a 20 percent deduction on business profits will be instituted, reducing the marginal tax rate to no more than 29.6 percent.